-CHECKLIST OF SOME REQUIREMENTS FOR GTAs AND GRAs
+CHECKLIST OF SOME REQUIREMENTS FOR GTAS AND GRAS

 Specific requirements for the Master's Degree, the Ph.D.
-Degree and additional requirements for GTAs and GRAs are listed in this pamphlet.
+Degree and additional requirements for GTAs and GRAs are listed in this Handbook.
 The following is a checklist intended to remind GTAs and GRAs of some of the requirements.